 Desserts from the grocery store are rarely healthy choices.
 Often created to deliberately seduce shoppers into buying them, they can tempt even the healthiest, most well-disciplined eater.
 If you have a sweet tooth but don't want to eat a dessert with a lot of fat, minimize your temptations by knowing the low-fat options.

 Opt for frozen yogurt, which is low in fat.
 Many brands carry several other flavors in addition to vanilla and chocolate, but be sure to check the nutrition labels to see if the sugar content is high or if the frozen yogurt was made with artificial sweetener.
 Frozen fruit bars or chocolate pudding bars are two other frozen options.
-One frozen fruit bar contains 80 calories and less than 1 gram of fat, making it a guilt-free dessert any day.
+One frozen fruit bar contains 80 calories and less than 1 gram of fat, making it an ideal dessert any day.

 Yogurt is low in calories, rich in calcium and contains live bacterial cultures.
 Opt for Greek yogurt, which has twice the protein and half the sugar as traditional yogurt if you buy the plain variety.
 Full-fat Greek yogurt can contain 80 percent of your daily allowance for saturated fat, so buy nonfat or low-fat Greek yogurt.
 Pudding contains little protein, but it does provide you with calcium and makes a healthy dessert.
 Buy low- or nonfat pudding, or purchase the dry mix and make it with skim milk.